Note: you can just find organic chocolate chips here if that's what you're looking for. 🙂

 All this makes a case for avoiding the stupid things, doesn’t it?

 Anyone have a better source for GMO-free, good tasting chocolate to use in recipes like…oh I don’t know…CHOCOLATE CHIP COOKIES???
+(Have you seen these grain-free chocolate chip cookies that taste JUST like the real thing?)

 ***TONS OF GOOD INFO IN THE COMMENTS BELOW!!!